 You’ll never be bored on a Disney ship, with so many activities, amenities, and entertainment created especially for families.
 Every day, you’ll be greeted with activities such as Bingo (open to all ages), game shows, karaoke, and trivia.
 These are held in various venues including the D Lounge, which primarily showcases the family events.

-You can also see your favorite Disney characters throughout the ship, and at Castaway Cay.
+You can also see your favorite Disney characters throughout the ship, as well as at Castaway Cay.
 A schedule of character greetings and programming is available in both the paper Daily Navigator and the Disney Cruise Line Navigator app.

-Deck 9 contains the Goofy’s Pool family pool, the AquaLab, and the Nephew’s splash zone.
-There’s also the exhilarating AquaDunk, a waterslide that begins with a steep plunge.
-The Disney Magic is the only Disney Cruise Line ship offering the AquaDunk.
+Deck 9 contains the Goofy’s Pool family pool, AquaLab, and Nephew’s splash zone.
+There’s also the exhilarating AquaDunk, a water slide that begins with a steep plunge.
+In fact, Disney Magic is the only Disney Cruise Line ship offering the AquaDunk!

-There are also a number of adult-only venues on the Disney Magic.
-This includes the After Hours area on Deck 3.
-It includes three bars - O’Gill’s Pub, Fathoms, and Keys.
+There are also a number of adult-only venues on Disney Magic, including the After Hours area on Deck 3 with three bars: O’Gill’s Pub, Fathoms, and Keys.
 Beverage seminars are also offered for adults for an additional fee and should be reserved in advance.

-Like the other Disney Cruise Line ships, the Disney Magic includes other adult-only venues including a Senses Spa and Salon, a quiet Cove Pool, and a Cove Cafe.
+Like the other Disney Cruise Line ships, the Disney Magic includes other adult-only venues including the Senses Spa and Salon, a quiet Cove Pool, and a Cove Cafe.

-There’s also a Bibbidi Bobbidi Boutique onboard.
-Kids can choose to be transformed into a princess, pirate, captain, or knight.
+There’s also a Bibbidi Bobbidi Boutique onboard, where kids can choose to be transformed into a princess, pirate, captain, or knight.
 Like other activities on the Disney Cruise Line, it’s best to book this in advance if possible due to its popularity.
 It is not included in the cost of the cruise, either.

 Catch the last blockbuster from Disney-owned studios at the Buena Vista Theater.
 These first-run movies are all complimentary and will run throughout your sailing.
 Classic Disney movies are also shown on the pool deck.

 Do you have older kids?
-There is also a tween club called Edge, and a teen club called Vibe.
-There’s also a Chill Spa for teens located at the Senses Spa.
+There is also a tween club called Edge and a teen club called Vibe.
+Teens can also relax in the Chill Spa located in the Senses Spa.